 I received an MFA in Photography from the Rhode Island School of Design and a BA in Social Economics from the University of Massachusetts, Amherst.
-For the past three years, I have taught photography, digital art, and time-based media at institutions including Virginia Commonwealth University, the University of Rochester, and Syracuse University.
+For the past four years, I have taught photography, digital art, and time-based media at institutions including Virginia Commonwealth University, the University of Rochester, and Syracuse University.
 I am currently the Photography Fellow at the Lamar Dodd School of Art at the University of Georgia.

 My work considers how personal psychology lives within a social ecology.
 It is an endeavor to comprehend events and experiences lost to the past or augmented through oral history and mythmaking.
 The surface reminds us that an artwork is a stand-in, that representation has limits.
 Photographs don’t cure amnesia, they attempt to fill in the gaps.
-It is the process of reenactment, an action of tracing history, that is most vicarious: wearing a sequined dress at the Ruby Red Ball, listening to opera with Greg, feeling where tucked testicles are situated under a corset, developing film in a lab at Castro and 18th, receiving my uncle’s postcard in the mail, dated 1978, that said:
+It is the process of reenactment, an action of tracing history, that is most vicarious: wearing a sequined dress at the Ruby Red Ball, listening to opera with Greg, feeling where testicles are situated under a corset, developing film in a lab at Castro and 18th, receiving my uncle’s postcard in the mail, dated 1978, that said:

 See you in the future,